BARKING MAD DOG RESCUE SHELTERS

 FOOD FOR MARIANA'S DOGS, BUCHAREST, ROMANIA

-Rescuer Mariana Lepadatu looks after 150 dogs and 40 puppies at her shelter.
+Rescuer Mariana Lepadatu looks after 200 dogs and dozens of puppies at her shelter.
 We feed her adult dogs every day.

 FOOD FOR AURELIA'S DOGS, CRAIOVA, ROMANIA